oneid02391-rgb/ADS-Assaignment1/README.md

 # Project1

-## Description
+student: Jamalyeva Aziza MCS-2501

-In this assignment I implemented my own data structures in Java.
+About project In this project I created my own data structures in Java without using java.util.

-## Implemented classes
-- MyList
+I made:

-- MyArrayList
+MyArrayList
-- MyLinkedList
+MyLinkedList
-- MyStack
-- MyQueue
-- MyMinHeap
-- Main

-## Details
-MyArrayList is based on array.
-MyLinkedList is a doubly linked list.
-MyStack is based on MyArrayList.
+MyStack
-MyQueue is based on MyLinkedList.
+MyQueue
-MyMinHeap is based on MyArrayList.
+MyMinHeap

-## Testing
-All classes were tested in Main.java.
+Also I used interface MyList.

+What it does Program can:

+add elements
+remove elements
+get elements
+sort elements
+Stack works like last in first out.
+Queue works like first in first out.
+MinHeap keeps smallest element on top.

+How to run Open project in IntelliJ and run Main.java.

+This project helped me understand how data structures work inside.